prebid/prebid.github.io/_posts/2019-03-05-marfeel-event.md

 ## 2. Mobile will be the driving force for mass-adoption

 Most major publishers operate with a hybrid solution, across their formats, such as web, mobile, app, and video.
-But, running different ad logic for every format is costly and difficult.
-Furthermore, relying on SDKs for in-app ads will not allow for the scalability that publishers require.
+But, running different ad logic for every format is costly and difficult, as is running many SDKs.

 However, mass-adoption of server-side header bidding will require a catalyst that proves its value and utility.
-For publishers, this revolution will start with mobile, since the Prebid SDK works hand in hand with Prebid Server.
+For publishers, this revolution will start with mobile, since the Prebid Mobile SDK works hand in hand with Prebid Server.
 Since Prebid Mobile relies on Prebid Server, publishers will begin to adopt it and consider its use-case for web traffic as well.
 As more and more publishers adopt, the community will dedicate more time and energy to its development.

 Once mobile proves the market for server-side header bidding, publishers will start to migrate towards it, making Prebid Server become a unified header bidding solution across all formats and devices.